-This is a two day cultural competence workshop which will provide understanding, knowledge and skills to assist workers in community and support services to commence the journey to work with Aboriginal and Torres Strait Islander people.
+This cultural competence workshop will provide understanding, knowledge and skills to assist workers in community and support services to commence the journey to work with Aboriginal and Torres Strait Islander people.
 This is course is open to both Indigenous and non-Indigenous students.

 Working together: The journey toward cultural competence with Aboriginal and Torres Strait Islander Peoples

 The workshop aims to provide non-Indigenous mental health practitioners and administrators with the cultural competence required to deliver mental health services within a social and emotional wellbeing framework and accommodate the social and historical determinants when working with Aboriginal and Torres Strait Islander peoples.